Ex-ce-pt/uni-notes/Foundations of Chemistry/Molecules.md

 **Bonding MOs** create bonding - lower in energy, 2 nuclei are acting on $e^-$.
 **Anti-bonding MOs** inhibit bonding - higher in energy, $e^-$ are far from the nuclei.
-**Non-bonding AOs** - does not mix /w any AOs of another atom.
+**Non-bonding AOs** - do not mix /w any AOs of another atom.
 Usually core orbitals, can be some lower valence orbitals as well.
+**LUMO** - Lowest Unoccupied Molecular Orbital.
+**HOMO** - Highest Occupied Molecular Orbital.

 #### Examples of molecular orbitals